-In October 2017, Eurotin submitted an application for an exploitation licence for the Oropesa project.
+In October 2017, Eurotin applied for an exploitation license for the Oropesa project.
 Their application covers the technical aspects of the mining and processing of the Oropesa orebody and associated infrastructure, equipment and tailings storage facilities, which are essential in order to build and operate the small 500,000 tonne per year mine.
-The mine will be an open pit operation which will develop into an underground mine via ramp access.
+The mine is expected to be an open pit operation which the company intends to develop into an underground mine via ramp access.

-When developed, Oropesa will be one of the few newly developed tin mines, globally.
+When developed, Oropesa is expected to be one of the few newly developed tin mines, globally.